-You can get car insurance with a suspended license if you meet certain conditions.
-You may be able to get insurance if you have a hardship license to drive to work, school, and medical appointments.
-Or, some companies may be willing to insure your car against non-collision damage —theft, fire, flood, vandalism, falling objects, etc.—if you turn in your plates and store the vehicle.
-You also may be able to name a family member, friend, or caretaker as the primary driver and exclude yourself from your policy.
-This will allow someone else to use your car to drive you around or do errands.
+Yes, you can get car insurance with a suspended license if you have a hardship license to drive to work, school, and medical appointments.
+Or, some car insurance companies may be willing to insure your car against non-collision damage —theft, fire, flood, vandalism, falling objects, etc.—if you turn in your plates and store the vehicle for as long as your driver's license is suspended.

 You may have to shop around for coverage.
 If your insurance company doesn’t issue high-risk policies, they may cancel or refuse to renew your coverage.
 Smaller, regional companies and insurers that focus on drivers other companies don’t like to cover, such as The General, are more likely to insure you while your license is suspended.